orchetect/orchetect/README.md

-# About Me
+## About Me

 My name is Steffan and I hail from beautiful Vancouver, Canada.
 On cloudy, rainy days I can be found sitting indoors coding.
-And on gloriously sunny days I can be found indoors coding.
+And on gloriously sunny days I can also be found indoors coding.

-I have been a professional composer for film and TV for 15 years.
-In my spare time I build and maintain open-source packages for Swift on Apple platforms that I think people will find useful, with obsessive dedication to precision and reliability.
+I've been a professional composer for film and TV for over 15 years.
+In my spare time I build and maintain open-source packages for Swift and SwiftUI that I think people will find useful, with an emphasis on precision, correctness and reliability.

-# Featured Swift Packages
+## Featured Swift Packages

 <table><tbody>
   <tr valign="top">